How does Path Analysis Work?

 What is the expected delay for test configuration changes to be picked up by our sensors for testing Path Analysis?

-It can take upto 90 mins for the config changes to reflect.
+It can take up to 90 mins for the config changes to reflect.

 What is Destination Node Unreachable?